 That's why we created Linksgespielt.
 Because they do exist, those who play the other way around, those who relearn, those who have been retrained.
 We introduce them and make their experiences accessible.
 Voilà!

 Also conventionally playing left-handers and pedagogues with different views on the topic will have their say.
 Here we are talking about 'reversed' string players in professional orchestras.

-Links to the topic of 'handedness and instrumental playing' can be found here.
-If you have further questions or want to share your experience, this way.
+Links to the topic of 'handedness and instrumental playing' (German only, so far...) can be found here.
+If you have further questions or want to share your experience, feel free to contact us.